SwagataRoy09/SQL/README.md

 # SQL
 <!DOCTYPE html>
 <html>
-Detailed schema and notes to understand SQL and practice from beginner to advanced
+<p>Detailed schema and notes to understand SQL and practice from beginner to advanced</p>
 <head>
 <style>
 table {